Welcome to Drew Dining for 2025-2026!

 How Much Do Meals Cost?

-**The Georgia State Board of Education has voted to cover the cost of reduced-price meals for any student approved for reduced-price meals
+**The Georgia State Board of Education has voted to cover the cost of reduced-priced meals for any student approved for the 2024 - 2025 school year.
+Therefore, the reduced fee will be zero for those who qualify.

 How Do I Qualify for Free or Reduced Priced Meals?

 We encourage all families to apply for this benefit regardless of income.
-For more information click here.
+To apply online, click here.

 My student needs a medical accommodation for meals or has a food allergy.